Penetration Tests vs. Vulnerability Scans: Understanding the Differences

 What Is a Vulnerability Scan?

 Unlike penetration tests, which attempt to break through vulnerabilities, vulnerability scans seek to identify, rank, and report on security vulnerabilities, not break through them.
 Vulnerability scans are also far broader in scope than pen tests, covering the entire enterprise.
-They are also fully automated, though a cyber security professional must examine the issues identified by the scan and determine how to mitigate them.
+They are also fully automated, though a cybersecurity professional must examine the issues identified by the scan and determine how to mitigate them.
 A scan report will typically prioritize discovered vulnerabilities according to urgency, severity, and ease of fix, as well as offer suggestions on how to make fixes.

 Vulnerability scans are performed more often than penetration tests, and because they are automated, they can be scheduled to run automatically.
 The PCI DSS, for example, requires that organizations perform vulnerability scans at least quarterly, while penetration tests are required at least annually.
 Both tests should be performed anytime significant changes have been made to the data environment.